- Police Department

 Investigators are plainclothes officers who gather facts and collect evidence for criminal cases.
 Some are assigned to inter-agency task forces to combat specific types of crime.

 - Participating in raids or arrests

-Detectives and State and Federal agents and inspectors usually specialize in one of a wide variety of violations such as homicide or fraud.
+Detectives, state and federal agents, and inspectors usually specialize in one of a wide variety of crimes such as homicide or fraud.
 They are assigned cases on a rotating basis and work on them until an arrest and conviction occurs or the case is dropped.

-The Investigations Lieutenant shall oversee the schedule of each investigator and maintain a 24-hour a day on-call investigative roster.
+The Investigations Division master sergeant oversees the schedule of each investigator and maintains a daily 24-hour on-call investigative roster.
 This will ensure that an investigator is always available to respond to an incident.

 Investigators are sworn personnel who are specifically trained as evidence technicians and/or in conducting criminal investigations.
-These individuals conduct follow up investigations and, when practical, initiate preliminary investigations.
-The investigator’s primary responsibilities are to gather and view all available evidence in developing probable cause to arrest a subject and present the case in court in order to obtain a conviction.
+They conduct follow-up investigations and, when practical, initiate preliminary investigations.
+The investigator’s primary responsibilities are to gather and view all available evidence in developing probable cause to arrest a subject and present the case in court to obtain a conviction.

-In addition, the investigators may, through the course of their investigations develop leads in solving other crimes that have occurred, within or outside of the Beaufort Police Department’s jurisdiction.
+The investigators may, through the course of their investigations, develop leads in solving other crimes that have occurred within or outside of the Beaufort Police Department’s jurisdiction.
 The investigators frequently work with investigators from neighboring jurisdictions and frequently share information.